+Learning how to sell at a flea market can be a great alternative to the traditional and more convenient method of online reselling.
 According to the National Flea Market Association, there are more than 1,100 flea markets across the country doing more than $30 billion in sales each year.
-Flea market customers tend to be loyal and community-driven, forming a bond with their market and creating a sense of family.
+Flea market customers tend to be loyal and community-focused, forming a bond with their market and creating a sense of family.

 If you’re interested in joining America’s booming flea market scene, now’s a great time to start.
 Flea market sellers across the country are seeing their businesses take off, focusing on budget-minded shoppers who still want quality goods.
 Selling at a flea market can be a great side hustle, and it might be easier than you think.